Exlint/cli/README.md

 ## Getting Started

-To use Exlint, you first need to configure an account with groups and policies.
+To use Exlint, you first need to configure an account with a centralized coding standard, an Exlint Group.
-Please visit [Exlint.io](https://app.exlint.io) before using the CLI.
+Please visit [app.exlint.io](https://app.exlint.io) before using the CLI.

 We recommend installing Exlint CLI globally using [`npm`](https://npmjs.com):